 Market risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, the Company mainly has exposure to two type of market risk namely: currency risk and interest rate risk.
+Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, the Company mainly has exposure to one type of market risk, namely interest rate risk.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.